GannettDigital/palinode/README.md

 - Schedules all bound functions to be executed on next tick.
 - Calls the callback when all functions have completed, or if any callback with error.
 - If any error occurs, all outstanding callbacks will have no effect.
-- If any error occurs, the result will be undefined - partial results are not provided
+- If any error occurs, the result will be undefined - partial results are not provided.
 - Results are accumulated into an array, where the position of each result corresponds to the position of the input item.
 - Does not mutate the input array